betheden/hebrew-grammar/content/noun.rst

 :ref:`gender_feminine`.
 However, sometimes the gender of a noun does not match its form.

-In Biblical Hebrew, nouns do not change their form based on the function (or case) they have in a sentence (subject/nominative, direct object/accusative, etc.).
-They only change if they are in :ref:`state_construct`.

-Sometimes an adjective
-:ref:`adjective-substantive`.
-Also, sometimes a :ref:`participle_active`,
-of a
+In Biblical Hebrew, it is very common for words to change their function.
+For example, sometimes an adjective :ref:`adjective-substantive`.
+Sometimes a :ref:`participle_active`, or a
 :ref:`participle_passive`)
 functions as a noun.
+Also, nouns sometimes function as an :ref:`adverb`, or a preposition.